solution-loisir/webc-starter-kit/src/posts/war-in-the-world.md

 <auto-toc></auto-toc>

 ## Our futur
 There is war in this world.
 Maybe, some day, it will end.
+I'm writing this as we speak.

 Other paragraph.